Lisa Walker: Collections and exhibitions

-For the 2018 Te Papa Tongarewa exhibition I want to go to my bedroom but I can’t be bothered, a guide co-authored by Isaac du Toit and Megan du Toit was produced.
-A Children’s Guide to the Jewellery (and Art) of Lisa Walker showcased Lisa Walker's 30-year exploration of what "Jewellery" can be.
+A guide titled A Children's Guide to the Jewellery (and Art) of Lisa Walker, co-authored by Megan and Isaac du Toit, was created for the 2018 Te Papa Tongarewa exhibition I want to go to my bedroom but I can’t be bothered.

 In her 2021 iteration of the same exhibition at Te Uru Waitakere Contemporary Gallery, Lisa Walker: She wants to go to her bedroom but she can't be bothered, "over 250 pieces [were] carefully displayed over gallery spaces that each loosely encompass[ed] a significant chapter in her career."
 Like the Te Papa Tongarewa exhibition, it was an ambitious retrospective looking at the artist’s 30-year career as a pioneer of contemporary jewellery.

 Walker's work was included in Collecting Contemporary (2011–2012)and Bone Stone Shell (2013–2014) at the Museum of New Zealand Te Papa Tongarewa.
 She was also included in Wunderrūma: New Zealand Jewellery, a touring exhibition that showed at Galerie Handwerk in Munich, The Dowse Art Museum and Auckland Art Gallery.

 For the Obstinate Object exhibition of contemporary sculpture at City Gallery Wellington in 2012 Walker contributed a site-specific piece called BROOCH, where a brooch fastening and steel safety chain were affixed to a gallery ceiling, suggested a visitor could 'wear' the building.

 In 2015 Walker presented a guest lecture on her past and current work at Nordiska museet, Stockholm, co-organised by Konsthantverkscentrum, the Röhsska Museum for Arts, Crafts, Design and Fashion, and The School of Design and Crafts under the Iaspis programme.